 Class 2: Throttle only top speed 20 mph

 All Juiced e-bikes arrive set to Class 2 however the user can manually conﬁgure other assist settings to increase the speed of the e-bike.

 Class 3: Pedal Assist top speed 28 mph

-Class 3 e-bikes allow the bike to assist riders up to 28 mph when the rider is turning the pedals.
+Class 3 e-bikes allow the bike to assist riders up to a speed of 28 mph when the rider is turning the pedals.
 When the e-bike reaches 28 mph, the motor assistance will be reduced until a speed of 28 mph or lower is maintained.
-Class 3 is a much more enjoyable way to experience the e-bike as it is closer to the speed a ﬁt cyclist can achieve without motor assistance.
+Class 3 is a much more enjoyable way to experience the fastest e-bikes as it is closer to the speed a ﬁt cyclist can achieve without motor assistance.

 Note: When throttle is used and the rider stops pedaling, the speed of the e-bike will gradually be reduced to the throttle only speed of 20 mph.
 If pedaling is resumed, the e-bike will again accelerate until 28 mph is reached.

 When operating the e-bike on private property or a closed circuit race track, Race Track Mode can be selected from the LCD display.
 This assist mode works similar to the Class 3 operation, however, the 28 mph speed limit is removed and the system’s power levels are increased to the highest levels possible allowing the bike to reach its true top speeds.

 In Race Track mode, the maximum speed may be faster than 28 mph depending on many factors such as rider strength, tire pressure, wind, and ambient temperature.
 The ﬁnal top speed depends only on the power available to the motor + the rider’s pedaling eﬀorts.
 In this mode, the system’s power will be increased signiﬁcantly.
 As the electronics are working under load, the system’s temperatures will increase, however, onboard sensors will automatically reduce the power if necessary to maintain the reliability of the electronics.